Mikhail-Beresnev/Question_Search_AI/README.md

 # QuestionSearch
-Given a query provides an answer based on given text files.
+Given a query provides an answer based on given text files. <br />
+Requires the 'nltk' library to run